 COVID-19 forced the cancelation of the 2020 game, so hopefully 2021 will see another edition of the rivalry.
 More often than not, the Cyclones and the Hawkeyes seem to play down to the wire, no matter the national rankings (or not-ranked status) of the schools.

-Iowa State has lost five in a row in the series, but the Cyclones are coming off a 9-3 season that featured the highest final national ranking in program history.
+Iowa State has lost five in a row in the series, but the Cyclones are coming off a 9-3 season that featured the highest final national ranking in program history at No. 9.
+This is the most hyped team in program history.

 This will be Auburn's first regular-season game against a Big Ten team.
 Ever.
 And these two will play again in 2022, with that one set for Jordan-Hare Stadium.